missingfaktor/akar/TUTORIAL.md

 These are the formulations used by Akar.
 There's literally nothing more to it!
 Amazed yet?

 Treating patterns as regular functions opens up new possibilities.
-You can abstract over and compose them, like you do with any other functions.
-It's much simpler do build new features.
-In fact, this is exactly how various pattern operations, such as guards, at-patterns, alternation, are implemented in Akar.
+You can abstract over them and compose them, like you do with any other functions.
+It's much simpler to build new features too.
+In fact, this is exactly how various pattern operations, such as guards, at-patterns, alternation etc are implemented in Akar.
 That should serve as a testament to the simplicity and power of this model.

 This is not a novel idea, and there is quite a bit of "prior art" out there: